From weakly separated collections to matroid subdivisions: Abstract

 \section{Abstract}

 We study arrangements of slightly skewed tropical hyperplanes, called blades by A. Ocneanu, on the vertices of a hypersimplex $\Delta_{k,n}$, and we investigate the resulting induced polytopal subdivisions.
 We show that placing a blade on a vertex $e_J$ induces an $\ell$-split matroid subdivision of $\Delta_{k,n}$, where $\ell$ is the number of cyclic intervals in the $k$-element subset $J$.
 We prove that a given collection of $k$-element subsets is weakly separated, in the sense of the work of Leclerc and Zelevinsky on quasicommuting families of quantum minors, if and only if the arrangement of the blade $((1,2,\ldots, n))$ on the corresponding vertices of $\Delta_{k,n}$ induces a matroid (in fact, a positroid) subdivision.
 In this way we obtain a compatibility criterion for (planar) multi-splits of a hypersimplex, generalizing the rule known for 2-splits.
-We study in an extended example the case $(k,n) = (3,7)$ the set of arrangements of $(k-1)(n-k-1)$ weakly separated vertices of $\Delta_{k,n}$.
+We study in an extended example a matroidal arrangement of six blades on the vertices $\Delta_{3,7}$.

 \begingroup

 \endgroup